Rewari metal work: Peak and off season

 The peak seasons for the selling of the utensils are near Diwali, Navratra and Teej festivals.

 June to mid October is supposed to be the time of the year when the business is very slow.
 It is this time when the selling of the utensils is rather a retarded affair and the craftsmen who are a little well off than the others generally keep making the utensils and stocking them so as to release the bulk in the selling season.

 Strengths

 Storing water in brass utensils is good for health.
 It combines copper and zinc together.
 Copper is very good for health the properties of which are in brass also.

-The craft has its root in the glorious history of Rewari which gives its identity to it.

 The resale value of brass is high as compared to the other metals.
 If it is bought at Rs 250/- per kg then the resale value is more or less near to it which is not in the case of say steel.